Mashbrow/LOGIN-REST-API/README.md

 "booking/<userid>": takes a booking as request, adds a booking for the user.

 ## MOVIE
-File containing the Booking service.
+Folder containing the Booking service.
 Port:3200
 Host: localhost
 Gets: